Cusps, Kleinian groups and Eisenstein series: Introduction

 \subsection{Organization of the paper}

-In Section \ref{sec:pre}, we review vector-valued differential forms, the equivalent perspective as functions on Lie groups, and Lie algebra cohomology.
-In Section \ref{sec:nform}, we construct cohomology classes for each full rank parabolic fixed point with the coefficient either $\R$ or the lie algebra of $\Isom(\H^{n+1})$ with the adjoint representation.
-In Section \ref{sec:eisen}, we construct the Eisenstein series and discuss its closedness and convergence.
+In Section \ref{sec:pre}, we review vector-valued differential forms, their equivalent perspective as functions on Lie groups, and the Lie algebra cohomology.
+In Section \ref{sec:nform}, we construct a cohomology class for each full rank parabolic fixed point with the coefficient either $\R$ or the Lie algebra of $\Isom^+(\H^{n+1})$ with the adjoint representation.
+In Section \ref{sec:eisen}, we construct the Eisenstein series and discuss its closeness and convergence.
 In Section \ref{sec:intertwining}, we investigate the restriction of the Eisenstein series to the horosphere corresponding to any given cusp.
-In Section \ref{sec:proof}, we prove Theorem \ref{thm:trivial}, \ref{thm:Ad} and Corollary \ref{coro:isom}, \ref{cor:cusp}.
+In Section \ref{sec:proof}, we prove Theorem \ref{thm:trivial}, \ref{thm:Ad} and Corollary \ref{cor:cusp}.